purewhite2010/technicallytim/content/coova-chilli-freeradius-reply-message.md

 update the reply package that FreeRadius is going to return, and set the Reply-Message to an appropriate error message given then module that caused the failure.
-We then send that reject without processing more modules with the "ok = reject" line.
-We could do other things like sending an 'ok = return' which would clear the reject and return an ok.
+We then send that reject without processing more modules with the "reject" line.
+We could do other things like sending an 'return' which would clear the reject and return an ok.
-You can also do a plain "ok" but I'm not 100% sure what that does, it would appear to clear the reject and replace it with an ok code and continue processing, where as the 'ok=return' doesn't continue processing that section.

 Most of the rest of that big piece of code is similar pieces of code, although some have different codes, like userlock.
 The other important